Meandering trails lead through a forest of pine, beech, and hemlock, a landscape that was once a family’s cherished preserve.

 Dover, MA 02030

 From Points South: I-95/Rt.
-128 North, take Exit 16B onto Rt.
-109 West for 1 mi.
+128 North, take Exit 31B to Rt.
+109 West.
 Turn right at Dover Rd.
-Continue onto Powisset St., then onto Walpole St., and onto Springdale Ave.
+Continue onto Powisset St., then turn right onto Walpole St. At stop light, go straight on to Springdale Ave.
 After 1 mi., turn left at Farm St. to entrance and parking on left.

 This parking area serves Chase Woodlands and Peters Reservation.
 Strict 4-car parking limit.
 On-street parking is not permitted in Dover.
 If lot is full, please come back at another time or visit a nearby reservation.